What's the difference between junk email and bulk email in EOP?

 Because of the mixed reaction to bulk email, there isn't universal guidance that applies to every organization.

-Anti-spam polices have a default BCL threshold that's used to identify bulk email as spam.
-Admins can increase or decrease the threshold.
-For more information, see the following topics:
+Anti-spam policies have a default BCL threshold that's used to identify bulk email as spam, and a specific action to take on those bulk messages.
+For more information, see the following articles:

 How to tune bulk email

-In September 2022, Microsoft Defender for Office 365 Plan 2 customers can access BCL from advanced hunting.
-This feature allows admins to look at all bulk senders who sent mail to their organization, along with the corresponding BCL values and the email volume received.
+As of September 2022, Microsoft Defender for Office 365 Plan 2 customers can access BCL from advanced hunting.
+This feature allows admins to look at all bulk senders who sent mail to their organization, their corresponding BCL values, and the amount of email that was received.
 You can drill down into the bulk senders by using other columns in EmailEvents table in the Email & collaboration schema.
 For more information, see EmailEvents.

-For example, if Contoso has set their current bulk threshold to 7 in anti-spam policies, Contoso recipients will receive email from all senders with BCL < 7 in their Inbox.
+For example, if Contoso has set their current bulk threshold to 7 in anti-spam policies, Contoso recipients receive email from all senders in their Inbox if the BCL value is 6 or less.
 Admins can run the following query to get a list of all bulk senders in the organization:

 EmailEvents | where BulkComplaintLevel >= 1 and Timestamp > datetime(2022-09-XXT00:00:00Z) | summarize count() by SenderMailFromAddress, BulkComplaintLevel

 This query allows admins to identify wanted and unwanted senders.
-If a bulk sender has a BCL score that doesn't meet the bulk threshold, admins can submit the sender's messages to Microsoft for analysis, which adds the sender as an allow entry to the Tenant Allow/Block List.
+If a bulk sender has a BCL score that's more than the bulk threshold, admins can report the sender's messages to Microsoft for analysis.
+This action also adds the sender as an allow entry in the Tenant Allow/Block List.

 - EOP: https://security.microsoft.com/reports/TPSAggregateReport